Saverious/cronjob/README.md

 # cronjob
-A job scheduler to define times when a task or tasks should execute
+A job scheduler to define time when a task or tasks should execute

 # Installation
 ```text